brianjbeach/chalice-unit-test/README.md

 {"hello": "world"}
 ```

-Local mode is great, but we want to automate testing to ensure all our tests run regularly.
+Local mode is great for interactive testing, but we want to automate testing to ensure all our tests run regularly.
 Next, I'll create a Python unit test to automate testing.

 ## Writing a unit test